Your complete fashion brand Instagram marketing playbook: post ideas, a content mix, and a strategy that grows your following and gets you orders.

 These 9 formats give you weeks of content to rotate through.
 The challenge is producing them consistently without it taking over your week.

-Make Reels a regular part of the mix.
-They out-reach static posts to people who don't follow you yet, which is exactly who you want finding your brand.
+A fashion brand should post 3 to 5 feed posts a week: frequent enough to stay top of mind, restrained enough that every post earns its place.
+Make Reels a regular part of the mix, since they out-reach static posts to people who don't follow you yet, which is exactly who you want finding your brand.

-Ramp up around moments that matter: a launch, a seasonal drop, a sale.
+Ramp up around moments that matter, like a launch, a seasonal drop, or a sale.
 Tighten the cadence and use Stories daily in the run-up to build anticipation and push shoppable links.
+Outside those windows, a steady 4-or-so posts a week keeps the feed alive without straining a small team.
+The brands that win post consistently, every week, so the algorithm keeps showing their products to new people.

 SecretSauce turns the strategy above into a finished week of content in one short session.
 Here's how it works.